axetroy/dvm/README.md

 ### Installation

-If you have installed nodejs, you can install it vi npm
+If you have installed nodejs, you can install it via npm

 ```bash
 npm install @axetroy/dvm -g